Table of Contents

 - Sickle cell anemia

-The main etiology behind this is the inability to reabsorb bicarbonate in the PCT with urine pH > 7 if plasma bicarbonate concentration is normal, and urine pH < 5.5 if plasma bicarbonate concentration is already depleted due to ongoing losses.
-These patients can have an increased urinary excretion of glucose, uric acid, phosphate, amino acids, citrate, calcium, potassium and proteins as well.
-Patients develop osteomalacia or osteopenia (rickets in children).
-Hypercalciuria, hyperphosphaturia, disturbed Vitamin D metabolism and secondary hyperparathyroidism are the major complications.
+The main etiology behind this is the inability to reabsorb bicarbonate in the proximal tubules with a urine pH > 7 if the plasma bicarbonate concentration is normal, and a urine pH < 5.5 if the plasma bicarbonate concentration is already depleted due to ongoing losses.
+The generalized inadequate function of proximal tubules contributes to this syndrome.
+These patients can have an increased urinary excretion of glucose, uric acid, phosphate, amino acids, citrate, calcium, potassium, and proteins as well.

 - Fanconi syndrome